 1> if C-RNTI MAC CE was included in the MSGA:

 2> monitor the PDCCH of the SpCell for Random Access Response identified by the C-RNTI while the msgB-ResponseWindow is running.

+Editor’s Note: FFS Whether it is OK for the legacy UE transmitting 2-step RACH to receive msgB intended for the UEs transmitting msgA for SDT when RO is shared between 2-step RA and 2-step RA-SDT.

 1> if notification of a reception of a PDCCH transmission of the SpCell is received from lower layers: